vangj/vagrant-docker-weave/README.md

 2. [View stats via Marvel](http://10.211.55.125:9200/_plugin/marvel)

 #Finally, try this
 Try creating an elasticsearch cluster with mounted points to persist data.
-First, create the locations where we will persist data.
+Assuming you've ssh'd into the VM, first, create the locations where we will persist data.

 ```
 mkdir /home/vagrant/es1